OpenTransfr/Core/docs/index.rst

 What is OpenTransfr?
 --------------------

-OpenTransfr is a design for a payment system designed to handle currencies and commodities that you see and use everyday such as pound sterling or the US dollar.
-It's primary goals are to be free, fast and open to everyone to allow as much innovation as possible in the financial sector.
-This network takes concepts from cryptocurrency networks and combines them with traditional systems to create a hybrid that works for everyone.
+OpenTransfr is a design for a payment system built to handle currencies and commodities that you see and use everyday such as the Pound Sterling or the US dollar.
+Its primary goals are to be free, fast and open to everyone to allow as much innovation as possible in the financial sector.
+This system takes concepts from cryptocurrency networks and combines them with traditional systems to create a hybrid that works for everyone.
 This brings up two questions - why do we need new transaction systems, and what's wrong with cryptocurrencies?

 Why do we need a new system?
 ----------------------------